evstratbg/manman/README.md

 # manman

-manman is a web server, designed for centralized management of dockerfiles and k8s manifests.
+ManMan, manifest manager, is a web server, designed for centralized management of dockerfiles and k8s manifests.

 It allows you to create dockerfiles templates and kubernetes manifests for your teams and manage them in a centralized way